pereznetworks/TD-Project9/README.md

       Created this GitHib repo

-          added a section line at the top of .gitignore
+          added a section line at the top of .gitignore...

           # TD-Project9 specific directories and files
           project9-gallery-app/node_modules/